 Assessment (often taking place at the end of a course or programme) leading to the attribution of a grade or a mark to the student.
 The results of summative assessment determine whether a student progresses to the next stage of the programme or, on completion, gains an award.

 A teacher who provides instruction, academic advice or counsel to one or more students.
-The tutor role focuses on the presentation of a course to students and may be distinguished from the role of the academics who design and create an e-learning course.
+The tutor role focuses on the presentation of a course to students and may be distinguished from the role of the academics who design and create a blended and online education course.

 Skills such as communication, problem-solving and teamwork that can be applied in different academic and work contexts.